ljs1214/palm-vein-recognize/README.md

 # palm-vein-recognize
-## No data sets or model included. if you need any, please be free to reach me!
+## No data sets or model included.
+If you need any, please be free to reach me!